 For many of us, listening to music can be a powerful tool in stress management.
 For those of us with anxiety, doubly so – the right song can rescue you from a turn toward panic or overwhelm.

 Evidence even shows that a jam out session can be extremely cathartic, and that just listening to certain songs can reduce anxiety.
-So here are some tips on choosing the best music to calm your anxiety:

 Pick Songs to Get Comfortable

 Start with songs you are familiar and comfortable with.